djradon/public-notes/tags.dead.md

 title: Dead
 desc: ''
 color: '#blue'
-updated: 1696445629269
+updated: 1725409403064
 created: 1638853618350
 ---

 - [[p.hasSense]]
-  - a [[c.product]] that is no longer actively developed
+  - a product that is no longer actively developed